 1. PRO: Wall-Mounted Faucets Are Very Versatile

-As I mentioned before, wall-mounted faucets are the most popular type of bathroom faucets.
-Their versatility means that you can get a wall-mounted faucet in almost any size, shape, color, metal, and style.
+Wall-mounted faucets are very popular and the most versatile.
+Their versatility means that you can get a wall mount faucet in almost any size, shape, color, metal, and style.
 Not only are all of these options available, but they also all look good!

 2. PRO: Wall-Mounted Faucets Are Readily Available